 If your steps have led you here, consider this your invitation to subscribe to my membership that will give you access to 450+ posts of 2000+ words each (some of 5000+ words).

-There are 3 subscription levels: Casual Reader, Regular and Resident.
-Casual Reader(free) gives you access to 30%, Regular (monthly) To 60% and Resident (yearly) gives you access to 100% of the content.
+There are 2 subscription levels: Casual Reader and Committed Reader.
+Casual Reader(free) gives you access to 30% of the content, and Commited Reader gives you access to 100% of the content.

-If you are a Casual Reader and you would like to upgrade, click on ‘Log In” below:
+If you are a Casual Reader and you would like to upgrade to a Committed Reader, click on ‘Buy Now” below:

 What subjects are covered?